burnedikt/jenkins-shared-library-unity/README.md

 Provides several helper steps when dealing with Unity3D in a Jenkins pipeline.

-- `installUnityVersion`: Installs the specified Unity Version on the system
+- `unity.install`: Installs the specified Unity Version on the system.
+- `unity.createProject`: Creates a new Unity Project at the given location and takes care of activating a Unity serial at the same time.
-- `returnUnityLicense`: Deactivates the existing Unity installation
+- `unity.returnSerial`: Deactivates the existing Unity installation.

-Further Helpers:

-- `detectVersionFromGitTag`: Finds out the semantic version from existing git tags.